byncrvws/byncrvws.github.io/_posts/2018/07/09/2018-07-09-another-pregnancy.md

 layout: post
 title:  Did Beyoncé Just Confirm ANOTHER Pregnancy??
 description: Are fans reading too much into this?
 Or is Beyoncé really giving us all a big, bumpy hint?!
 During an On The Run II concert in Rome over the weekend, Queen Bey gave her drones something to buzz about.
-categories: [ Beyoncé, Pregnancy ]
+categories: [ Beyonce, Pregnancy ]
 image: assets/images/2018-07-09-another-pregnancy.gif
 featured: false
 hidden: false